 3. Await the underwriter review

 An underwriter, who is an employee of the insurance company, is responsible for weighing all financial and health factors to assess the applicant’s risk class, which determines if they qualify, how much coverage the insurance company will offer and the premium the applicant will pay for that coverage.

 During this review, the insurance company may contact the applicant’s healthcare providers for more about their medical history and any current conditions.

 TIP: To help this process run smoothly, let medical providers know that these requests could be coming and authorize the insurance company to collect that data.

 The insurance company will also do searches on the applicant’s prescription history, driving record, and any previous life insurance applications as part of this process.

-The underwriter will then contact the applicant’s financial professional with the details of application status and, if if the application is approved, a summary of the policy being offered.
-If the applicant is offered a policy, their advisor will review with them the terms, premium, and payment method, and confirm that the information in the application is still accurate.
+The underwriter will then contact the applicant’s financial professional with the details of application status and, if the application is approved, a summary of the policy being offered.
+If the applicant is offered a policy, their financial professional will review with them the terms, premium, and payment method, and confirm that the information in the application is still accurate.

 Some companies offer a simpler, faster underwriting process for qualified applicants.
 For example, our Enhanced Rate Plus program offers the possibility of no paramedical exam or lab work, meaning eligible applicants can receive an underwriting decision sooner.

 If the applicant is satisfied with the policy offered, the insurance company will officially issue it to the financial professional, who will deliver it to the applicant.
 The applicant will then need to sign, date, and return the policy receipt, along with their first premium payment.